Hebru Brantley

 Midnight Blue by Hebru Brantley

-THE COLLECTION’s newest permanent commission, Midnight Blue by acclaimed contemporary artist Hebru Brantley will make its debut at Fashion Outlets of Chicago on Friday, September 20.
+THE COLLECTION’s newest permanent commission, Midnight Blue by acclaimed contemporary artist Hebru Brantley made its debut at Fashion Outlets of Chicago on Friday, September 20, 2024.

 About Hebru Brantley